valheim-server-help/valheim-server-help.github.io/howToConnect.md

 There are multiple ways to connect to a server in Valheim.

-If **no-one** can connect to the server using the methods below, then you've got problems with the server, see [Server Troubleshooting](serverTroubleshooting.md).
+If users can't connect to the server using the methods below, then you've got problems with the server, see [Server Troubleshooting](serverTroubleshooting.md).

-If **some users** can connect to the server but some can't, then see [Connection Troubleshooting](connectionTroubleshooting.md).

 ## What's the servers IP address